dbalsom/fluxfox/README.md

 * **PCE Raw Image** (PRI)
     * One of several image formats developed by Hampa Hug for use with his emulator, [PCE](http://www.hampa.ch/pce/).
       Along with track bitstream data, PRI supports weak bit masks.
+* **MFM Bitstream Image** (MFM)
+    * A bitstream format created for use with the HxC drive emulation software.
+    * Only MFM-encoded track data is included.
+There is no support for weak bits or other metadata.

 ### Flux-Based Disk Images